Comparison4 min read

 • You occasionally need true three-row seating

-• You prioritize the sound system — Revel Ultima is genuinely extraordinary
+• You care about the stereo — Revel Ultima is extraordinary

-For luxury lease deal context, see luxury lease deals May 2026.
-For full-size luxury SUV comparison see Cadillac Escalade vs Lincoln Navigator.
+For context, see luxury lease deals May 2026; for the full-size tier above these, Cadillac Escalade vs Lincoln Navigator.

 From the Buying Guide